-5. Reinstall the oil fill plug.
+5. Reapply the oil fill plug, hand tight, being sure the gasket is in place.

-NOTE: Cobra has spent considerable time and money developing the proper lubrication to handle the harsh environment of the automatic clutch and transmission of this motorcycle.
-Cobra's specially developed Cobra Venom 3 Shoe Clutch Milk (Part # MCMUGF32) was formulated to provide superior lubrication and cooling capability over extended periods of time and is the recommended lubricant for your Cobra motorcycle.
+Cobra has spent considerable time and money developing the proper lubrication to handle the harsh environment of the automatic clutch and transmission of this motorcycle.
+Cobra's specially developed Cobra Venom 3 Shoe Clutch Milk (Part #MCMUGF32) was formulated to provide superior lubrication and cooling capability over extended periods of time and is the recommended lubricant for your Cobra motorcycle.